ITFGatwick/ClientAdminPortal/README.md

 Acceptance criteria:
 - The background-colour of all even numbered rows in the table body should be a light gray (e.g. `#eeeeee`).

+### Bug: Fix font-size toggle

+Reproduction steps:
+- Increase or decrease the font-size using the +/- buttons in the top right corner of the page.
+- Neither the numeric value displayed between the +/- buttons nor the font-size of any element on the page changes.

+Acceptance criteria:
+- Toggling the font-size should update both the displayed value in the top right corner and the font-size of elements on the page.

 ### Feature: Implement client creation